-The home remodeling industry has experienced great advances in the materials used both for interiors and exteriors.
+The home remodeling industry in St. Louis has experienced great advances in home construction materials used both for interiors and exteriors.
 Much of this has been driven by the green movement and the goal to make a home more energy efficient.
 Another facet is to create materials that look high end but are priced more affordably.
 Any way you look at it, if you are thinking of remodeling your kitchen or bathroom, it is a great time to do so.

-If the answer is yes than also be prepared to hear that these materials are typically American made and more expensive.
-There are better, though, in ways above and behind indoor air quality concerns.
+If the answer is yes, than also be prepared to hear that these materials are typically American made and more expensive.
+They are better, though, in ways above and behind indoor air quality concerns.

 HVAC To The Rescue

 As noted by the term the industry uses, “low emissions,” it doesn’t mean there aren’t some emissions.
 That is where your HVAC helps.
 Advances in the types of systems available at the residential level now pump fresh air into a home and discharges stale air.
 These provide a healthy indoor environment without forsaking energy efficiency.

 The Wow Factor